tmjo/charger-card/README.md

 2. Click _Configure UI_.
 3. Click Plus button to add a new card.
 4. Find _Custom: Charger Card_ in the list.
+5. Choose `brand` from the list which fits your need or select other.
-5. Choose `entity` and select the main status sensor of your charger.
+6. Choose `entity` and select the main status sensor of your charger.
-6. Now you should see the preview of the card!
+7. Now you should see the preview of the card!
-7. Do your customizations in UI editor or manually in code editor.
+8. Do your customizations in UI editor or manually in the YAML code editor.

-_Sorry, there is no support for `actions` and `stats` in visual UI editor yet._
+_Sorry, there is no support for `toolbar` and `stats` in visual UI editor yet._

-Typical example of using this card in YAML config would look like this:
+A minimum example of using this card in YAML config would look like this:

 ```yaml
 type: 'custom:charger-card'